khang-nd/khang-nd/README.md

 <blockquote align="center">With ❤ crafting - For 💯 striving</blockquote>

 <p align="center">
   Hey there, I'm <b>Khang</b> Nguyen Duy.
-A software engineer and a front-end enthusiast.<br>Let's connect!
+A software developer and a front-end enthusiast.<br>Connect with me in any social platform below.
 </p>

 <p align="center">